rien/mfauth/README.md

   ```
   cargo install --path .
   ```
-4. Test if it works by running `mfauth help`.
+4. Test if it works by running `mfauth help`

 If you see a `command not found` error, you can try putting `$HOME/.cargo/bin`  in your `$PATH`.

 ## Usage

 1. Run `mfauth init` to create an example configuration file in `$HOME/.config/mfauth/config.toml`
-2. Edit the configuration file
+2. Edit the configuration file (`$EDITOR $HOME/.config/mfauth/config.toml`)
 3. Run `mfauth authorize <account>` to get a valid session (an access and refresh token), this will save this session in `$HOME/.cache/mfauth/cache.toml`
 4. Run `mfauth access <account>` to get a valid access token, this will automatically refresh tokens if needed
 5. Configure your mail client to use `XOAUTH2` authentication and use mfauth to fetch the access tokens

 Once in a while this might stop working if your session expires.
-If that happens, you can simply run `mfauth authrorize <account>` again and you're good to go!
+If that happens, you can simply run `mfauth authorize <account>` again and you're good to go!

 ### Example with msmtp (sending)